 The risks presented by DTC's business lines and supporting functional units are monitored through a process of assessing inherent risk (that is, risk in the absence of any mitigating controls) and then evaluating such inherent risk against the strength of the then-existing controls (and, as appropriate, new and additional controls).
-DTC's performance relative to the Risk Tolerance Statements is assessed quarterly and is shared with senior management, the BRC, and MRC for further discussion.
-Assessments are conducted and documented using tailored risk profiles, which consolidate pertinent operational risk and control data to support an overall assessment of the applicable business line's or functional unit's inherent risk and residual risk ("Risk Profiles").
-Risk Profiles are prepared at least annually, with business unit Risk Profiles prepared quarterly.
-The data collected in the Risk Profiles supports planning and helps guide decision-making.
-Additional actions are performed to assess and manage operational risk, including the collection of internal incident data, external event data, metrics, and key risk indicators, monitoring of issues and preparing issue reports.
-Operational risk, including business continuity and technology system arrangements, is discussed more fully in Principle 17 (Operational risk) below.
+Assessments are prepared and documented at least annually, and are supported by quarterly metrics, which consolidate pertinent operational risk and control data to support an overall assessment of the applicable business line's or functional unit's inherent risk and residual risk.
+The data collected in these metrics and risk assessments supports planning and helps guide decision-making.
+Additional actions are performed to assess and manage operational risk, including the collection of internal incident data, external event data, metrics, and key risk indicators, monitoring issues, and preparing issue reports.
+Additionally, DTC's performance relative to the Risk Tolerance Statements is assessed quarterly and is shared with senior management, the BRC, and MRC for further discussion.
+DTC's management of its operational risks, including business continuity and technology system arrangements, is discussed more fully in Principle 17 (Operational Risk) below.